smathewsm/other_knowledge/knowledge.md

 Should the console connection fail (inactive timeout or other reason), an error messages with a Reconnect option will be provided allowing the user to easily reconnect the console.

+To disconnect a user should select the Disconnect option in the UI while connected to the instance console.

 ### API